Inside-Out: Hidden Factual Knowledge in LLMs: Results

 Notably, greedy decoding performs poorly, indicating a challenging setup, likely due to long-tail knowledge requirements.
 Interestingly, even with \textit{short} entity-focused answers, greedy decoding does not always select the globally optimal path, as evidenced by the improved performance when selecting answers using \baselineA.
 This highlights the importance of the \baselineA baseline in controlling for a major confounder: ensuring that the probe does not simply resort to selecting the answer with the highest global token-level probability. \baselineD demonstrates notable relative improvements of $12\%$ on average across LLMs, providing further evidence of the potential of self-verification based on the model's hidden states to enhance downstream performance \citep{orgad2024llms}.
+The Oracle baseline, where a correct sampled answer is always ranked first, provides an upper bound for a perfect scoring method.
+The fact that it remains the highest, shows that for a considerable amount of questions, we successfully sample a correct answer but fail to identify it, which could be attributed to guessing rather than knowing \citep{yona2024keep}.
 However, the most interesting results are for \baselineD w. gold, where the gold answer $a_{\text{ G}}$ is manually included if not sampled.
 Consistent with \S \ref{sec:gen_vs_ver}, $a_{\text{ G}}$ would often be selected as the top answer if only it was sampled, which could lead to 52\% average improvement over greedy (i.e. additional 40\% compared to \baselineD).
-This highlights a substantial potential for improving performance that remains \textit{inaccessible} due to the constraints we discovered in the LLMs' generation capabilities.
-The Oracle results, where correct answers receive 1 and incorrect ones 0, remain high.
-This shows that for a different set of questions, we do sample a correct answer but fail to identify it, which could be attributed to guessing rather than knowing \citep{yona2024keep}.
-Collectively, these results highlight the importance of developing methods for sampling high-quality and diverse candidates, as well as their strong potential for improving performance at test time.
+This result highlights a substantial potential for improving performance that remains \textit{inaccessible} due to the constraints we discovered in the LLMs' generation capabilities.
+A natural step for future work is to develop better sampling methods that produce high-quality and diverse candidates to boost test-time performance.